University of Northern Colorado Scholarships 2026–2027 | Automatic, WUE & Competitive Awards

 Rodger W. Bybee Scholarship (Science Education) $1,000–$2,500+ (committee-set) First-gen intending to enter science education Yes — UNC Scholarship Application Annual; renewal not stated First-gen students pursuing science ed Feb 1

 * Award ranges for “committee discretion” scholarships reflect recent UNC AcademicWorks postings.
-Deadlines are for 2025–26 unless noted; confirm your opportunity in the UNC Scholarship Application portal.
+Confirm your opportunity in the UNC Scholarship Application portal.

 • Athletics (Blue & Gold Club): Donor-funded, by team; contact UNC Athletics for dates.